 3. Competitive analysis

 You should conduct competitive analysis during the pre-design stage to gain insight into competitors regarding their strengths, weaknesses, features, process, and USP.
 This helps UX designers in creating a much better and superior app that stands out from the rest.
 For conducting a competitive analysis, you need to make a list of your top 5 competitors, decide on comparison criteria and gather data on those criteria.
-You need to analyze the data collected and make decisions accordingly.
+Additionally, you need to analyze theis data and make decisions accordingly.

 4. Accessibility testing